Friday, May 7, 2010

 I guess I just had not though of anything interesting, and I am not truly sure that I have anything great to say tonight either.
 But tonight I did go to an art show.

-e doing so they look around to find themselves trapped in a room full of ''art'', and feel compelled, maybe obliged, to look, appreciate and/criticize what surrounds them.
+Yes, those strange events in which people drink and eat for no charge, and while doing so they look around to find themselves trapped in a room full of ''art'', and feel compelled, maybe obliged, to look, appreciate and/criticize what surrounds them.
 Some do go for the ''art,'' I hope, but at least I certainly enjoyed my evening.

 Maybe I am being way too critical, maybe literacy has spoiled my brain, but I could not help but think how many things of what I saw could be better.
 I commented what I thought could be changed to my friends, and then noticed how overly presumptuous it was to think that way.
 I should just let it be, like The Beatles song, but I couldn’t.
 My brain kept dictating, and I voiced out the words.
 And some how, for the same reason that I cannot just look at something without revising its every inch and considering concept, sometimes I think academia has actually taught me what I did not want to learn.